KnowEnG/ProGENI/README.md

 | G2 | G7 | 131 |
 | G4 | G5 | 444 |

+### Sample inputs and outputs:
+To test whether ProGENI runs as expected on your machine, you can use the sample inputs in the folder "sample_data" and run ProGENI with default settings and compare the results with the file "results_sample.csv" in the same folder.
+Please ntoe that the datasets (including the network) used in the mansucript are publically available (see the accompanying paper for more details).

 # Running ProGENI
 ### With default settings